YingLiang2/YingLiang2.github.io/README.md

 6. Once the filed is saved, commit the `_config.yml` file to the repository

-7. With the config file comitted you're done!
+7. With the config file committed you're done!
 Congratulations.
 The final product should be look something like this:
    ![](images/Animated_Resume_Scrolling.gif)

 ## More Resources